psychemedia/sin-eater-resources/src/_first_controversy.md

 > the people were of a very lawless character.
 There the above practice was said to have prevailed to a recent period,

+But the practice was *"said to prevail"* by whom?

-But what period does Silvan Evans think this refers to?
+And what period does Silvan Evans think this refers to?
 As the tradition was *"said to have"* prevailed, then perhaps it prevailed in *"a recent period"* relative to the context described by whomever said it, and who was perhaps that same someone who had been speaking about *"the commencement of the present century"*.

 > and going thence to those parts of the country where, from the establishment of works, and from other causes, the people had more early become enlightened, he